cogentcore/core/README.md

 ## General / Widgets

-* ctrl+enter is adding rows on std key map dialog
-* textfield: still have issues with not applying when dialog closed

-* TableView:
+* use screenprefs

-* context menu
+* TableView: context menu
-* inactive: key nav and single-select -- low-pri key event with always-focus.

 * search for tableview, treeview
 * DND and copy/paste for tableview